WHO: Influenza at the human-animal interface, summary and assessment, 25 July 2017 to 27 September 2017

 Since the last update, one laboratory-confirmed human cases of A(H9N2) virus infection was reported to WHO from China.
 The patient is a child who had mild illness onset of 18 September, received outpatient care and had no apparent exposure history to live poultry.

-- OIE: Low pathogenic avian influenza (poultry), France 3 hours ago
+- OIE: Highly pathogenic avian influenza, Ghana 3 days ago

-- OIE: Highly pathogenic avian influenza, Korea (Rep. of) 3 days ago
+- OIE: Highly pathogenic avian influenza, Russia 9 days ago